pizzmile/DB2-FinalProject/README.md

 Experiments:
 * creation of new demo project with Java EE -> not working, probably the issue is in the SDK or Tomcat since they are the only constants
 * creation of new demo project with Jakarta EE -> working, the issue may lie in Java SDK, or in the compatibility between the libraries and modules

+Next step:
+* check the compatibility between Apache Tomcat version (plus/plume and version number)
+* try to do everything in Jakarta as a workaround -> Thymeleaf is not well supported